Hug Cravings: Touch and Mental Health Benefits

 If so, what did that feel like for you?

 Hugs can be short or long.
 They can be bear hugs or gentle embraces.
-But no matter how different they can be from person-to-person, all hugs serve the same purpose:
+But no matter how different they can be from person to person, all hugs serve the same purpose:

 Making two people closer to each other than before.